 Unfortunately Weatherly’s story doesn’t have a happy ending either.
-He was killed during the fifth race of the 1964 Grand National season at the road course in Riverside, CA. Weatherly refused to use a shoulder belt feeling that it would hinder his efforts to escape a burning car after a wreck.
-Thus when he hit an embankment at Riverside, his head exited the car and hit the berm, killing him instantly.
+He was killed during the fifth race of the 1964 Grand National season at the road course in Riverside, Calif.
+Weatherly refused to use a shoulder belt, feeling that it would hinder his efforts to escape a burning car after a wreck.
+Thus, when he hit an embankment at Riverside, his head exited the car and hit the berm, killing him instantly.

 To quote Mr. Flock, “When I saw the amount of that check I was crying as well.”

 To me those four men ought to definitely be included.
 After that the final choice gets more difficult.
 I am loathe to exclude anyone on the list but in the end you have to choose just one more of a worthy group.

 After much consideration I’ll give my final nod to Fred Lorenzen.